aquilax/wiki.bazadanni.com/content/random/artworx-strip-poker-professional.md

 ### TRM15.GFT

-GEM GDOS font font used in the game
+GEM GDOS font font used in the game.

+Can be previewed in https://recoil.sourceforge.net/web.html.
+Just rename the file to TRM15.FNT